When you think of the perfect beach, what comes to mind?

 This quiet little beach is a great place to snorkel and swim.
 It’s a quiet area as there are less than 200 residents.

-Seal Rocks is one of the best NSW beaches due to its clear waters and a relaxed vibe overall.
+Seal Rocks is one of the best NSW beaches due to its clear waters and relaxed vibe.
 It’s a great escape from many other NSW beaches that tend to be busy and crowded.

 Sugarloaf Point Lighthouse is a popular spot for tourists to see who is visiting the beach.
 It’s the perfect spot to take some pictures near the sea.

 This bay is actually made up of 5 different beaches.
 All of them are great to visit, but the Main Beach is where many tourists choose to go.
 It’s not usually hard to find a good spot to sit, and there are plenty of places to have a beach BBQ.

 If you do plan on visiting Byron Bay, plan on spending the entire day here.
 There is an ocean-way which allows visitors to easily walk from the town’s center to the popular, Cape Byron lighthouse.

 8. Red Rock Beach